Alexander L. Kielland (platform): Accident

 Early in the evening of 27 March 1980, more than 200 men were off duty in the accommodation on Alexander L. Kielland.
 Conditions were rainy with dense fog, with the wind gusting to 40 kn and waves up to 12 m high.
 Kielland had just been winched away from the Edda production platform.

 Minutes before 18:30, those on board felt a 'sharp crack' followed by 'some kind of trembling'.
 Suddenly Kielland heeled over 30° and then stabilised.
 Five of the six anchor cables had broken, the one remaining cable preventing the rig from capsizing.
 The list continued to increase and at 18:53, the remaining anchor cable snapped and the rig capsized.

 130 men were in the mess hall and the cinema when the capsizing occurred.
 Kielland had seven 50-man lifeboats and twenty 20-man rafts.
 Four lifeboats were launched, but only one managed to release from the lowering cables.
 (A safety device did not allow release until the strain was removed from the cables).
 A fifth lifeboat came adrift and surfaced upside down; its occupants righted it and gathered nineteen men from the water.
 Two of Kiellands rafts were detached and three men were rescued from them.
 Two 12-man rafts were thrown from Edda and rescued thirteen survivors.
 Seven men were taken from the sea by supply boats and seven swam to Edda.

 No one was rescued by the standby vessel Silver Pit, which took an hour to reach the scene.
 Of the 212 people aboard the rig, 123 had been killed, making it the worst disaster in Norwegian offshore history since the Second World War and the deadliest offshore rig disaster of all time up to that point.
 Most of the workers were from Rogaland.

 At around 21:30 hrs. a vessel from the Dutch company Smitlloyd came on location.
 The crew of this vessel heard people shouting for help.
 Maneuvering with great caution the Smitlloyd vessel encountered a life raft from the rig and after checking this raft it was found empty.
 It was very difficult to get this life raft on deck so the crew let the raft go.
 Two more liferafts were found by the Smitlloyd vessel and they also were found empty.
-The crew heard still people shouting for help but due to the dense fog nobody was seen.
+The crew still heard people shouting for help but due to the dense fog nobody was seen.
 The Smitlloyd vessel stayed on location for several days helping the coordinated rescue operation.